 The Hiragana character is displayed with visual feedback to indicate that the JIM is composing in a pre-edit state.
 The character is underlined and shown in reverse video.
 This feedback facility is known as a callback.
-See "Using Callbacks" on page 130 for more information.

 To convert the Hiragana character within the pre-edit string to a Kanji character, press the Henkan key.
 The most likely candidate associated with the phonetic Hiragana sound displays.
 Pressing this key repeatedly shows other candidates.